-We recently hosted a training day organised by Richard Jordan, a master slater, and his daughter Sara-Mae, a slate worker for a group of trainees working through a pre 1919 training course as part of their SPAB (Society for the Protection of Ancient Buildings) recognition.
+We recently hosted a training day organised by Richard Jordan, a master slater, and his daughter Sara-Mae, a slate worker for a group of trainees working through a pre 1919 training course as part of the HES Traineeship Bursary Scheme.
 The trainees are all skilled in their own field and keen to work on historic buildings using traditional techniques.

 Due to Covid, this two module course has been running on Zoom over several months so the day was “hands-on” with an examination at the end of the day.